prasenjit52282/GridWorld/README.md

 <img src="./assets/modelFree.gif" width="60%"/>

 # Examples
-To elaborate the usage of the package, examples folder contains several classical Reinforcement Learning algorithms that is tested on this platform.
+To elaborate the usage of the package, examples folder contains several classical and Deep Reinforcement Learning algorithms that is tested on this platform.
 The algorithms are as follow:

 * Policy Evaluation
     > ```python examples/policy_eval.py```